yaikobzeray/dev-journal/activity_log.md

 Explored JavaScript Proxy for reactive state management without a framework.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Thursday, 23 January 2025 — Entry 1

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*